3 things to say when seniors with Alzheimer’s say “I want to go home”

 1. Reassure and comfort

 Approach your older adult with a calm, soothing, and relaxed manner.
 If you remain calm, they’ll start calming down too.
 They’ll pick up on your body language and tone of voice and will subconsciously start to match you.

-Sometimes saying “I want to go home” is how your senior tells you they’re tense, anxious, scared, or in need of extra comfort.
-If they like hugs, this is a good time for a big one.
+Sometimes saying “I want to go home” is how they tell you they’re tense, anxious, scared, or in need of extra comfort.
+If they like hugs, this is a good time for one.
 Others may prefer gentle touching or stroking on their arm or shoulder or simply having you sit with them.

 2. Avoid reasoning and explanations

 Don’t try to explain that they’re in their own home, assisted living is now their home, or they moved in with you 3 years ago.

 Trying to use reason and logic with someone who has a brain disease will only make them more insistent, agitated, and distressed.
 They won’t be able to process that information and will feel like you’re stopping them from doing something they know is important.

 3. Agree, then redirect and distract